nikolayangelov28/Visitor-Locator/README.md

 # Visitor-Locator

-It is a simple Visitor Locator, which shows the position of the visitors
+It is a simple Visitor Locator, which shows the position of the visitors the site, which sent their data.

 ## ListVisitors
 Shows the list with all visitors, which sent their data